Spitzer Space Telescope: Instruments

 Three detector arrays in the mid- to far-infrared (128 × 128 pixels at 24 μm, 32 × 32 pixels at 70 μm, 2 × 20 pixels at 160 μm).
 The 24 μm detector is identical to one of the IRS short-wavelength modules.
 The 70 μm detector used gallium-doped germanium technology, and the 160 μm detector also used gallium-doped germanium, but with mechanical stress added to each pixel to lower the bandgap and extend sensitivity to this long-wavelength.
 The principal investigator was George H. Rieke of the University of Arizona; the flight hardware was built by Ball Aerospace.

 All three instruments used liquid helium for cooling the sensors.
 Once the helium was exhausted, only the two shorter wavelengths in IRAC were used in the "warm mission".

-A Henize 206 viewed by different instruments in March 2004.
+The Henize 206 nebula viewed by different instruments in March 2004.
 The separate IRAC and MIPS images are at right.

 Results

 While some time on the telescope was reserved for participating institutions and crucial projects, astronomers around the world also had the opportunity to submit proposals for observing time.
 Prior to launch, there was a proposal call for large, coherent investigations using Spitzer.
 If the telescope failed early and/or ran out of cryogen very quickly, these so-called Legacy Projects would ensure the best possible science could be obtained quickly in the early months of the mission.
 As a requirement tied to the funding these Legacy teams received, the teams had to deliver high-level data products back to the Spitzer Science Center (and the NASA/IPAC Infrared Science Archive) for use by the community, again ensuring the rapid scientific return of the mission.
 The international scientific community quickly realized the value of delivering products for others to use, and even though Legacy projects were no longer explicitly solicited in subsequent proposal calls, teams continued to deliver products to the community.
 The Spitzer Science Center later reinstated named "Legacy" projects (and later still "Exploration Science" projects) in response to this community-driven effort.

 Important targets included forming stars (young stellar objects, or YSOs), planets, and other galaxies.
 Images are freely available for educational and journalistic purposes.

 The Cepheus C & B Regions. – The Spitzer Space Telescope (30 May 2019).

 The Spitzer's first light image of IC 1396.